Sylvia778/Repository1/README.md

 # Repository1
-For core java
+For core java, there are 8 assignemnts.
-8 assignemnts